eip-home/eip-headers/draft-eip-headers-definitions.md

   RFC8754:

 informative:
+  draft-filsfils-spring-path-tracing-00:

 --- abstract

-This document discusseds the EIP header format.
+This document discusses the EIP header format.

 Caveat: this document is at an early brainstorming stage, it is distributed only to stimulate discussion.